 - Use Google Sheets to plug all info into a spreadsheet for easy reference.
 It is the best way to ensure you don’t forget where you want to go!

 Click on the Google Sheets link above to gain access to my simple planning template.
 If you are not automatically redirected email me at firstname.lastname@example.org with the subject line ”Road Trip Template” to alert me that you are trying to gain access and I will approve ASAP.
 Just make sure you “make a copy” of the template and do not edit the original document so others can enjoy it.

-My goals for planning this cross-country car-camping road trip were new states and National Parks.
-However, I also thought about areas where I had family that offered to host me for a few nights.
+My goals for planning my first cross-country car-camping road trip, were to visit new states and National Parks i have never seen before.
+However, I also thought about areas where I had family that offered to host me for a few nights to save money.

 I used Google Maps to search for National Parks and surrounding areas of interest.
 I LOVE how easy Google Maps is to use and the convenience of having my searches update seamlessly on all devices.

-If you are not sure how to save locations in Google Maps, read my quick guide below.
+If you are not sure how to save locations in Google Maps, read my brief guide below.

 How to save locations in Google Maps